pingcap/docs/tidb-cloud/serverless-limitations.md

 ### Transaction

-- The total size of a single transaction is set to no more than 10 MB on TiDB Serverless during the beta phase. <!--To be confirmed-->
+- The total size of a single transaction is set to no more than 10 MB on TiDB Serverless during the beta phase.

 ### Connection